-All seams between Structural Insulated Panels (SIPs) foamed and/or taped per manufacturer’s instructions.
+Seal all seams between Structural Insulated Panels (SIPs) with foam and/or tape per manufacturer’s instructions.

-- Apply manufacturer-approved sealant inside the joints of all panels and at sub-floor or foundation connections.
+- Apply manufacturer-approved sealant inside the joints of all panels and at the sub-floor or foundation connections.

-- When applying tape to walls, center on joints and provide overlap of tape to meet manufacturer’s specifications.
+- When applying tape to walls, center it on the joints and provide overlap of tape to meet manufacturer’s specifications.

 - When applying tape to roof panels, start from the lowest point of the panel and continue upward.

 See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.

 SIPs consist of two layers of plywood or OSB that “sandwich” an inner core of insulating rigid foam.
 Panels are spliced together using splines, consisting of strips of OSB, SIPs, or 2x4 or 2x6 lumber.
 The seams where one panel joins another are susceptible to air leakage.
 To form an air tight bond, spray foam or caulk is applied to the seams before the panels are connected.
 Many SIP manufacturers will provide the caulk and instructions.
 The wall-floor, wall-wall, and wall-roof seams can each require as many as six beads of caulk, and the roof ridge seam can require up to 8 beads of caulk.

 After caulking, the panels are fit together to assemble the structure.
 To ensure that joints lock tightly together, a belt winch can be used to pull wall assemblies together; this is especially helpful with larger panels.
 Before drywalling, the seams can be covered with peel and stick tape as a second layer of protection against air leakage.
 Before installing drywall is also an ideal time to test the air tightness of the seams with a blower door test and smoke pencil to visually identify the location of any leaks.